 How to Build Real Web Businesses

-I am going to make a series of posts in the coming weeks about running a business, with some special nuggets for people running internet-based businesses.
+I am going to make a series of posts in the coming weeks about running a business, with some special nuggets for people running web businesses.

 I’ve wanted to do this for a long time, but the “Bare Naked Apps” panel I was on at SXSW tipped me over the edge.
 So, as a precursor to that, here is something I wrote and posted in November 2005 which seems to be standing the test of time.
 (It’s quite long, stick with it if you can.)
 I’ll follow up with more posts over the next few days.